Results 1 - 10 from 48 for springs and seeps in 0.466 sec.

 Glens Trail|Gorge MetroPark, Cuyahoga Falls, Summit County, Ohio|Review by NeoNaturalist.com

-On the face of the cliffs across the river, ice ... it heads back north to Lake Erie.
+On the face of the cliffs across the river, ice marks the location of these seeps in the winter. these towering stone walls and their reflections ... north to Lake Erie.
 Massive sandstone ledges dominate the scenery, providing a number of nooks and crannys to speculate about.
-Did indians use these as shelter, as they did Mary Campbell cave ...
+Did indians use these as shelter, as they did Mary Campbell ...

 neonaturalist.com